-In compliance with this Request for Proposal and subject to all the conditions thereof, the offeror agrees to furnish the services/equipment/supplies requested and proposed and certifies he/she has read, understands, and agrees to all terms, conditions, and requirements of this proposal and is authorized to contract on behalf of the firm named below.
+In compliance with this Request for Proposal and subject to all the conditions thereof, the offeror agrees to furnish the services/equipment/supplies requested and proposed and certifies he/she has read, understands, and agrees to all terms, conditions, and requirements of this RFP and is authorized to contract on behalf of the firm named below.
 (Note: This form must be signed.
-All signatures must be original and not photocopies).
+All signatures must be original and not photocopies.
+In addition, the County uses Docusign when making a contract award.
+When providing a Contact Name and E-Mail Address below, the Contact and E-Mail address provided must be a person who has the legal authority to contractually bind the offeror's/bidder's company in a contract with the County.

 Company Name:

 Address:

 Telephone: Fax:

-Federal Tax ID (or Social Security #) :
+Federal Tax ID (or Social Securit y #):

 Print Name: Title:

 Signature: Date:

-E-Mail Address:
+Contact Name and E-Mail Addre ss to receive documents for electronic signature: